metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

 In this section we will cover writing basic workflows in cylc.

-.. _cylc file format:
+.. _Cylc file format:

 The suite.rc File Format
 ------------------------

-We refer to a cylc workflow as a :term:`cylc suite`.
-A cylc suite is a directory containing a ``suite.rc`` file.
+We refer to a Cylc workflow as a :term:`Cylc suite`.
+A Cylc suite is a directory containing a ``suite.rc`` file.
 This configuration file is where we define our workflow.
 The ``suite.rc`` file uses a nested `INI`_-based format: